kindasneaki/Archipelago.RiskOfRain2/README.md

 ## Known Issues

 * Splitscreen support is unlikely at the moment.
 It might work, it might not.
-* Connecting to multiple slots on the same multiplayer game will not work and will take just the hosts slot once in game.
-* If you start a new run but join an existing AP session, you will get spammed with notifications for all your pickups.

 ## To-do/Ideas

 * Cache and load data package from file system.
 * Further randomization in some way.
 Mob spawns, elite types, variance api, boss types, mob families, mobs with items, etc.
-* More item/reward types: money, exp, warbanner drops, drones
+* More item/reward types: warbanner drops, drones
 * Funny/joke item types: launching you into the air, switch left and right click
-* Trap item types: spawn a family of mobs on you, spawn bosses, drop bombs on the stage
+* Trap item types: spawn bosses, drop bombs on the stage